 What Jesus Taught about Prayer

-In response to the disciple’s request, Jesus begins his instructions with “When you pray…” Luke 11:2 NIV.
+In response to the disciple’s request, Jesus begins his instructions with “When you pray…” Luke 11:2.

 Notice he said not IF you pray, but when you pray.

-Jesus knew the obstacles that lay ahead for His disciples (and us!)
+Jesus knew the obstacles that lay ahead for the prayer lives of His disciples (and us!)

 He knew they would need a powerful connection with Him and the Father to make their way through the world.
 They would need a strong prayer life to keep them in a close, ongoing personal relationship with Him!